KevinLiTian/Harvard_CS50_AI/1.Knowledge/README.md

 #### [Knowledge-Based Agents](https://www.geeksforgeeks.org/knowledge-based-agents-in-ai/)

-Similar to the agent definition in Lecture 0, but knowledge-based agents are agents that reason by operating on internal representations of knowledge
+Similar to the previous agent definition, but knowledge-based agents are agents that reason and infer by operating on internal representations of knowledge instead of taking actions under states

 #### Sentence

 Sentence is an assertion about the world in a knowledge representation language.
 A sentence is how AI stores knowledge and uses it to infer new information

+Propositional logic, also known as sentential logic, is that branch of logic that studies ways of combining or altering statements or propositions to form more complicated statements or propositions.
+Joining two simpler propositions with the word “and” is one common way of combining statements

 ## [Propositional Logic](https://iep.utm.edu/prop-log/#:~:text=Propositional%20logic%2C%20also%20known%20as%20sentential%20logic%2C%20is%20that%20branch,common%20way%20of%20combining%20statements.)